bryanirl/Top-Projects/Social Media Sentiment and Renewable Energy Stocks/README.md

 ## Requirements and Installation

 ### Prerequisites
--Python 3.8+
+- Python 3.8+
--Twitter Developer Account with API Access
+- Twitter Developer Account with API Access

 ### Installation
 1. ***Clone the Repository***: